Language Files - What are they and how are they used? (1.5.8+)

 Your Own Definitions

 As you customize your cart, you may find that you need to include additional definitions.
-You can do this by creating a definition file (say,

-yourdefinitionfile.php) and saving it to
+lang.yourdefinitionfile.php), and save it to

 These pages include your privacy statement, your conditions of use and shipping and handling information.